 How did you get started?

 I used to draw a lot but always had problems with proportions.
 It was frustrating but photography took this away.
-I started at school when I was 15.
+I started photography at school when I was 15 years old.

 The school had a small darkroom and upon discovering it I slowly skipped most of my classes to take refuge in it.

 What inspires you?

 I’m fascinated by mixed race people.
 I think that people of bi-racial backgrounds are incredibly beautiful and intriguing.
 It’s an amazing thing to see a face and be infinitely curious about its origins, not being certain of where it’s features or complexions are from and to love the idea that it’s a new face that cannot be defined or categorized.

 You are as fluent in photography as in motion - How do you differentiate the process in between these 2 mediums?

 It’s all about communication.
 Each piece of work is like a conversation.
 We have many conversations in varied ways.
 What makes them interesting is the subject matter.

 So the approach to the work is the same, but motion is much more of a team activity and a slower process.
 Photography feels more like a solo performance with more immediate conclusions.